• Skip to primary navigation

 Instructions

-1. Begin by steaming your broccoli and cauliflower together in a deep pan (I used a Dutch Oven).
-Place all florets in about 1 inch of water and a pinch of salt.
+1. Steam broccoli & cauliflower: Begin by steaming your broccoliย (1 head, cut into florets) and cauliflowerย (1 head, cut into florets) together in a deep pan (I used a Dutch Oven).
+Place all florets in about 1 inch of water and add a pinch of salt.
 Cover and set to medium heat.
-Steam until all florets are just tender, which took 16-18 minutes for me.
+Steam until all florets are just tender, about 15-18 minutes.
 When the broccoli and cauliflower are nearly done, preheat the oven to 375F.
 Remove broccoli and cauliflower from heat and strain to remove all liquid from the pan.
 Set the veggies aside to cool.

-2. Return the same pan to medium heat and add 1 tablespoon of olive oil.
-When the oil is hot, add onion and cook for 2 minutes.
-Add spinach and garlic.
+2. Saute onions & spinach: Return the same pan to medium heat and add olive oil (1 tablespoon).
+When the oil is hot, add onionย (1/2 medium, diced) and cook for 2 minutes.
+Add spinachย (2 heaping cups) and garlic (2-3 cloves, minced).
 Continue cooking, stirring frequently, until spinach is wilted and onions are beginning to turn translucent.
-Remove from heat and let cool.
+Remove from heat and let it cool.

-5. Spread remaining cheese on top.
-Sprinkle parmesan crisps on top of cheese.
+4. Add cheese & bake: Spread remaining cheeseย (1/2 cup) on top.
+Sprinkle parmesan crispsย (2/3 cup, crushed)ย on top of cheese.
 Place in the oven for 35 minutes.
 Casserole is done when the top is golden brown.
 I like to broil for 3 extra minutes to give the top a little extra crisp.

 Equipment